oren/Blog/Login middleware/Post.md

 ## Introduction

-In this part we will be creating a simple ***middleware*** you can easily apply to your handlers to get *authentication/authorization*.
+In this part we'll be creating a simple ***middleware*** you can easily apply to your handlers to get *authentication/authorization*.
 Middleware like this is an awesome way to add additional functionality to your Go server.
 Here we will only do *authorization* as we will only ask for a password, not a login.
 Although if you want, then you can easily extend this system to any authentication/authorization you'd like.

 ## Implementation

 We will mainly use the *stdlib*, and will use *cookies* to remember who's already logged in.
 To generate the cookie values we will use the go.uuid library.
 So remember to
 ```
 	go get github.com/satori/go.uuid
 ```

  We will start with a basic structure of our system with an already existing "Hello World!!!" handler: